-Diet Plan to Increase Blood Platelet Count
+Diet to Increase Platelet Count in Blood

 Generally speaking, you can take all fruits and vegetables.
 But, here are some food items that are must to be included in your diet to increase your platelet count.
 The food items that are actually causing low platelet count must be eliminated from the diet.
 First, we will discuss which food items are beneficial.